Lake Rakshastal: Geography

 Rakshastal covers a total area of 250 km2, at an altitude of 4575 m.
 Though absent of nearby grasslands, the white cobbles, the hills and the island colored with dark red, and the deep blue lake water present another distinctive picture absent from many of the places more frequented by visitors.
 In 2004, Lake Manasarovar and Rakshastal were designated as a single Ramsar Wetland complex, under the name 'Mapangyong Cuo'.

 Access

-Lake Rakshartal lies right next to Lake Manasarovar, and is an integral part of the Kailash-Manasarovar pilgrimage.
-For knowing how to reach Lake Rakshastal, see the 'Access' section on the Mount Kailash page.
+Lake Rakshastal lies right next to Lake Manasarovar, and is an integral part of the Kailash-Manasarovar pilgrimage.